edouardswiac/httpfarm/README.md

 Download the latest release.
 Run it with
 `java -jar httpfarm.jar`

+The REST API will be available on port `8080`.
 HttpFarm will start polling for due jobs every minute.
 ```
 23:30:41,267 [main] INFO  io.httpfarm.Main - Welcome to HTTPFarm!
 23:30:41,271 [main] INFO  io.httpfarm.Main - Press ctrl+c to exit.